georgzoeller/omni-extension-flipbook/README.md

 ## Planned features

+* Audio Support, play audio files if created alongside images for a better picture book experience
 * Support for small / large resolutions
 * Install a flipbook button in the Chat Window.
 * Make the results externally shareable with optional user / omnitool watermark.